Argentine stocks slump on oil, U.S. rates aid bonds

-BUENOS AIRES Dec 19 (Reuters) - Argentine stocks fell on Friday as the slump in crude futures affected heavyweight oil sector issues, but bonds rose as the recent U.S. interest rate cut motivated interest in riskier markets with higher potential returns.
+BUENOS AIRES, Dec 19 (Reuters) - Argentine stocks fell on Friday as the slump in crude futures affected heavyweight oil sector issues, but bonds rose as the recent U.S. interest rate cut motivated interest in riskier markets with higher potential returns.

 The benchmark MerVal index .MERV shed 1.83 percent to 1,095.93 points in a second session of profit taking after two weeks of gains.
 Volume was flimsy at $14 million.
 Of active issues 21 advanced, 28 declined and 11 were unchanged.

-Among the loss leaders was Telecom Argentina (TEC2.BA: Cotización), which slid 8.8 percent to 6.3 pesos per share after gaining for six consecutive sessions.
+Among the loss leaders was Telecom Argentina (TEC2.BA), which slid 8.8 percent to 6.3 pesos per share after gaining for six consecutive sessions.

 Market heavyweight Tenaris TENA.BA, a global leader in steel pipes for the oil industry, slipped 2.1 percent to 36.8 pesos per share as crude futures hit four-year lows.